zuplo/docs/docs/policies/rate-limit.md

 Here is an example configuration (this would go in the `policies` section of the routes.json file).
-This policy would enforce a rate limit of a maximum of 2 requests, every 20 seconds for each unique IP address.
+This policy would enforce a rate limit of a maximum of 2 requests, every 1 minute for each unique IP address.

 ```json
 {